gerhardadler/bomberman/README.md

 This is a bomberman clone created in Python using the curses library.
+It was created in November 2021.